Reviews You Can Rely On

 Our Verdict

-The result of a partnership with Ryze and DJI, the Ryze Tello packs a whole lot of technology into a very small and affordable package.
-This is a perfect drone for first-time pilots or children.
-We were particularly impressed with the Tello's stability.
+The DJI Tello packs a whole lot of technology into a very small and budget-friendly package.
+It works great as a toy or as a learning tool, making it a perfect drone for first-time pilots or children.
 We expect most drones in this price range to fly like a drowsy bumblebee, but the Tello easily and consistently locked into a stable hover, rarely drifting more than a few inches in any direction.
-The phone-based controls are not ideal, but they still provide a good flying experience.
-There are some downsides, however.
-This drone isn't quite powerful enough to fly outside in even a light breeze, and the camera takes decent photos but struggles a bit with video.
+The phone-based controls offer a good flying experience, though having an actual remote is more ideal.
+With a high wind sensitivity, we'd recommend flying this drone on calm, pleasant weather days.
 That being said, other drones in this price range don't even come close to the quality.
+Check out how it compares to the competition in our review of drones.

 REASONS TO BUY